Please ensure Javascript is enabled for purposes of website accessibility

 • Transitional Housing

-• PATH Homeless Outreach & Treatment Teams
+• PATH Homeless Outreach and Treatment Teams

 • Residential Services

-Friends of the Homeless Men’s Emergency Shelter
+Friends of the Homeless

-Friends of the Homeless provides support to homeless men through emergency shelter, transitional and supportive housing programs.
+Friends of the Homeless provides support to homeless men through emergency shelter, transitional, and supportive housing programs.
 Since 1983, Friends of the Homeless has provided our fellow citizens who are experiencing a homeless crisis with the opportunity to re-establish themselves in housing.
 While we continue to assist the most vulnerable in our community, homelessness is still an issue within Franklin County.

 As a program of Southeast Healthcare since 2006, Friends has retained its role in the community and maintained the mission and vision that was established in 1983.